-Well lets get a move on and set the scene, as you hopefully cozy up with tea in your favorite spot reading this, you might let your mind wander to a small crescent island in the Caribbean Sea.
-As you glide over the water and enter the bay, sun shining, a strong wind rushing through your hair, youll notice turquoise waters and coral looking to be within arms reach below rippled glass.
-Feeling at peace with the occasional birds song drifting to your ears from shore, youll likely miss the heavy stench that has begun accumulating in your nostrils, but dont fret, youre in a Caribbean paradise.
+Well, lets get a move on and set the scene; as you hopefully cozy up with tea in your favorite spot reading this, you might let your mind wander to a small crescent island in the Caribbean Sea.
+As you glide over the water and enter the bay, sun shining, a strong wind rushing through your hair, youll notice turquoise waters and coral looking to be within arms reach below the rippled glass.
+Feeling at peace with the occasional bird’s song drifting to your ears from shore, youll likely miss the heavy stench that has begun accumulating in your nostrils but doesnt fret; youre in a Caribbean paradise.
 When the wind begins blowing you back and forth from the shore, pay no mind to the rattling of the anchor chain, for here is a place of peace.
-And finally youll think to yourself when the water looks to be changed with floating specks of bread and meat from the mornings dishes, it could not be, for Im in the most beautiful place I can imagine, so muttering to yourself you drift blindly with a hollow thud into the black and beige hull of yours truly, Ocean Star.
+And finally, youll think to yourself when the water looks to be changed with floating specks of bread and meat from the morning’s dishes, it could not be, for Im in the most beautiful place I can imagine, so muttering to yourself you drift blindly with a hollow thud into the black and beige hull of yours truly, Ocean Star.

 Youll quickly be whisked from the water by what must be people disconnected from the world.
-Tossed onto the deck, not unlike a flopping fish, but really as a mildly concussed daydreamer unable to wake, youll have a brush thrust into your hands to scrub midships free from the days delightful breakfast of eggs sausage and bagels.
-By now you are fully disoriented, theres a large number of barefoot, smelly (not offensive, simply as people should smell, of sweat and salt) and noisy people about you shuffling to and fro getting ready for the day, cracking jokes as they do, with one in particular contorting with laughter at every quip.
-Looking where your nose leads you youll see a door below the deck where you recall that foul oder from when you were feeling blissful just a few moments ago.
-There, explains a passer by, Its the cursed salon bathroom where none of the guys on board can figure out to sit when peeing as a proper sailor does to not drench the floor.”
-In other circumstances you might have thought, what a strange thing for a person to say, let alone do, but your head is still spinning from smacking straight into a steel vessel.
-Suddenly youre dragged into a long and very close quartered room, with what can only be described as an embodiment of the ocean itself in a professor, often clad in whale shark camouflage, Sam, explaining the mysterious workings of the depths in a lecture on the voodoo of oceanography.
-Some how time speeds up like a scene from that horrid Adam Sandler movie Click and youre being dropped from the deck back over the side of the boat, you wince in the expectation of a painfully splash, but instead youre caught by a strange looking fellow in an Australian cattleman hat.
+Tossed onto the deck, not unlike a flopping fish, but really as a mildly concussed daydreamer unable to wake, youll have a brush thrust into your hands to scrub midships free from the day’s delightful breakfast of eggs, sausage, and bagels.
+By now, you are fully disoriented, theres a large number of barefoot, smelly (not offensive, simply as people should smell, of sweat and salt) and noisy people about you shuffling to and fro getting ready for the day, cracking jokes as they do, with one, in particular, contorting with laughter at every quip.
+Looking where your nose leads you, youll see a door below the deck where you recall that foul odor from when you were feeling blissful just a few moments ago.
+There, explains a passer-by, It’s the cursed salon bathroom where none of the guys onboard can figure out to sit when peeing as a proper sailor does to not drench the floor.”
+In other circumstances, you might have thought, what a strange thing for a person to say, let alone do, but your head is still spinning from smacking straight into a steel vessel.
+Suddenly youre dragged into a long and very close-quartered room, with what can only be described as an embodiment of the ocean itself is a professor, often clad in whale shark camouflage, Sam, explaining the mysterious workings of the depths in a lecture on the voodoo of oceanography.
+Somehow time speeds up like a scene from that horrid Adam Sandler movie Click, and youre being dropped from the deck back over the side of the boat; you wince in the expectation of a painful splash, but instead, youre caught by a strange looking fellow in an Australian cattleman hat.
 He promptly drops you, expecting that he was being handed a dive tank and being disappointed.
 You land securely and sorely in the dingy, of which some of the shipmates distastefully but affectionately call Sexy Exy.
 Ah!
-Back to flying peacefully over the water far from that confusing place, but wait a minute, theres four people stepping on you with scuba fins on since you havent been noticed amongst the dive gear neatly piled up as you speed towards a reef.
-Suddenly a wise handsome bearded turtle disguised as a dive instructor, Ash, tells you to roll backwards into the water promising that youll be able to breathe under the surface when you do.
+Back to flying peacefully over the water far from that confusing place, but wait a minute, there are four people stepping on you with scuba fins on since you havent been noticed amongst the dive gear neatly piled up as you speed towards a reef.
+Suddenly a wise handsome bearded turtle disguised as a dive instructor, Ash, tells you to roll backwards into the water, promising that youll be able to breathe under the surface when you do.
 Having none of that and not trusting him one bit, you stay in the dingy with that strange fellow as he mutters to you about sitting surface support for a dive being a rewarding and exciting job, you sit and track bubbles for 45 minutes, ready to spring into action at the slightest sign of danger, which thankfully never comes.
-Emerging from the depths an eternity later, six faces appear cheery and excited spewing nonsense about eels and trunk fish, the cutest fish in the ocean.
-Then a few feet away a diver leaps from the water and hovers, proclaiming that I, Liam, have today become a certified diver! .
-It’s now become clear to you that nothing in this daydream makes the least bit of sense and you just want to be back home curled up with your tea.
+Emerging from the depths an eternity later, six faces appear cheery and excited, spewing nonsense about eels and trunkfish, the cutest fish in the ocean.
+Then a few feet away, a diver leaps from the water and hovers, proclaiming that I, Liam, have today become a certified diver! .
+It’s now become clear to you that nothing in this daydream makes the least bit of sense, and you just want to be back home curled up with your tea.

 Thank you for reading,